ByKsTv/Everything/Windows/README.md

    ```

 1. `START` > Uncheck every box > `OK` > `OK` > When finished close the program.
-1. Create a folder on the USB called `Drivers` and download all motherboard drivers to this folder.
+1. Create a folder on the USB called `Drivers` and download ALL motherboard drivers to this folder.
    > LAN, WiFi, Serial IO, Chipset, Thunderbolt, Audio, TouchPad, NumberPad, Bluetooth, Rapid Storage Technology, BIOS
    >
    > Find Motherboard - PowerShell (Admin):